-A repair is inevitable once you notice unusual odors coming from your HVAC unit.
+A repair is inevitable once you notice a chemical smell coming from your furnace.
 The scent itself can indicate the possible problem.
 Suspect a gas leak once you start smelling spoiled eggs around you.
-Keep your hands off of your device and call an expert when it comes to gas problems.
+Keep your hands off of your device and call a furnace expert when it comes to gas problems.
 Call the gas company too to let them know of the leak at your home.

 A burning smell is not good news too.
 Turn off your device and contact an expert as soon as you can once you smell anything burning in your system especially if the scent lingers for days or even weeks on end.
 Do not put it off or your family’s health and safety will be compromised if an expert can’t get to the bottom of the problem right away.